MobileSal: Extremely Efficient RGB-D Salient Object Detection: Methodology

 \textbf{RGB Stream}.
 We employ MobileNetV2~\cite{sandler2018mobilenetv2} as the backbone of our method.
 To adapt it to the SOD task, we remove the global average pooling layer and the last fully-connected layer from the backbone.
 For the RGB stream, each stage is followed by a convolutional layer with a stride of 2, and thus feature maps are downsampled into half resolution after each stage.
 For convenience, we denote the output feature maps for five stages as $\mathcal{C}_1,\mathcal{C}_2,\mathcal{C}_3,\mathcal{C}_4,\mathcal{C}_5$, with strides of $2,2^2,2^3,2^4,2^5$, respectively.

 \textbf{Depth Stream}.
-Similar to the RGB stream, the depth stream also has five stages.
-Since depth maps contain less semantic information than the corresponding RGB images, we build a lightweight depth network with fewer convolutional blocks than that of the RGB stream.
-Such a design accords with the goal of efficient RGB-D SOD by reducing computational complexity.
-That is, for each stage, we only use two \textbf{Inverted Residual Blocks (IRB)} \cite{sandler2018mobilenetv2}.
+Similar to the RGB stream, the depth stream also has five stages with the same strides.
+Since depth maps contain less semantic information than the corresponding RGB images, we build a lightweight depth network with fewer convolutional blocks than the RGB stream.
+Each stage only has two \textbf{Inverted Residual Blocks (IRB)} \cite{sandler2018mobilenetv2}.
+Such a design reduces computational complexity that accords with the goal of efficient RGB-D SOD.
 In each IRB, we first expand the feature map along the channel dimension by $M$ times via a $1\times 1$ convolution, followed by a depthwise separable $3\times 3$ convolution \cite{howard2017mobilenets} with the same number of input and output channels.
 Then, the feature channels are squeezed to $1/M$ via another $1\times 1$ convolution.
 Here, each convolution is followed by Batch Normalization (BN)~\cite{ioffe2015batch} and ReLU~\cite{nair2010rectified} layers, except for the last $1\times 1$ convolution that only has a BN layer.
 The final output of the inverted residual block is the element-wise sum of the initial input and the output generated by the above three sequential convolutions.
 For the first layer in each stage, the stride of the depthwise separable convolution is set as 2, and the number of hidden feature channels is increased if needed.
-The output feature maps of five stages of the depth stream are denoted as $\mathcal{D}_1,\mathcal{D}_2,\mathcal{D}_3,\mathcal{D}_4,\mathcal{D}_5$, the first four of which have $16, 32, 64, 96$ output channels, respectively. $\mathcal{D}_5$ and $\mathcal{C}_5$ have the same number of output channels and the same stride.
+The output feature maps of five stages of the depth stream are denoted as $\mathcal{D}_1,\mathcal{D}_2,\mathcal{D}_3,\mathcal{D}_4,\mathcal{D}_5$, the first four of which have $16, 32, 64, 96$ channels, respectively. $\mathcal{D}_5$ and $\mathcal{C}_5$ have the same number of channels and the same stride.

 As shown in \figref{fig:pipeline}, with the outputs of the RGB and depth stream, we first fuse the extracted RGB feature $\mathcal{C}_5$ and depth feature $\mathcal{D}_5$ to generate the RGB-D feature $\mathcal{C}_5^D$.
 The proposed IDR technique restores the depth map from $\mathcal{C}_1,\mathcal{C}_2,\mathcal{C}_3,\mathcal{C}_4,\mathcal{C}_5^D$, which is supervised by the input depth map to strengthen the feature representation learning.
 For saliency prediction, we design a lightweight decoder using the CPR module as the basic unit.
 The output of the decoder at the bottom stage is the final predicted saliency map.
 More details can be seen in the following sections.